 Best Hiking in Sonoma County: Vineyard Hikes with Views

 When I want to go wine tasting, my natural tendency, as a local, is to hop in the car and go find a tasting room.
 It’s the easiest route to a splash in the glass.
 No appointment, no planning.
-But so many wine lovers want to take their wine country getaways to another level, getting closer to the grapevines and the great outdoors.
-And maybe get a little bit of exercise.
-A few wineries have answered the call and added a whole new way to experience a wine tour: offering hiking in their Sonoma vineyards (by appointment on select days).
+But many wine lovers want to take their wine country getaways to another level, getting closer to the grapevines and the great outdoors (especially in the current days of COVID).
+A few wineries have answered the call and added a whole new way to experience a wine tour: offering hiking in their Sonoma vineyards and sweeping estate properties (by reservation only).
 Many of these vintners have some of the best views in the region.
 These hikes vary in length, style, and frequency but all of them get visitors out of the tasting room and into the vines.
 Here’s a rundown on some of our favorite vineyard hiking in Sonoma County.
 Advance reservations are required and all Sonoma wineries have modified their experiences to comply with county safety standards.

 Best Hiking in Sonoma County: Vineyard Hikes with Views